View Mildred Matznick's Obituary on HTRNews.com and share memories

 She is survived by two sons and one daughter-in-law: Billy of Collins and Jim and Judy of Reedsville; two daughters and two sons-in-law: Judy and Joe Hoyer of Reedsville and Deb and Gary Bernhardt of Whitelaw; six grandchildren: Kristina (Chris), John (Lori), Eric, Nicole, Michael (Amy), and Melissa (Casey); 8 great-grandchildren: Brock and Morgan, Javen and Kaden, Haley and Austin, and Jackson and Jameson; two great-great-grandchildren: Harper and Adler; her cat, Middy; other relatives, and friends.

-She is preceded in death by her parents, her husband, Harvey; one brother and sister-in-law: Lester and Rufena Schaefer; brothers-in-law and sisters-in-law: Gerhard (Mildred) Draeger and Frank (Norma) Boucher; one nephew: Gordon Draeger, and one niece: Gloria Draeger.
+She is preceded in death by her parents, her husband, Harvey; one brother and sister-in-law: Lester and Rufena Schaefer; brothers-in-law and sisters-in-law: Gerhardt (Mildred) Dreger and Frank (Norma) Boucher; one nephew: Gordon Dreger, and one niece: Gloria Dreger.

 Friends may call at the church on Sunday from 11:45 a.m. until 12:45 p.m.